ZeldaNerd123/vault-api/README.md

    That's half the fun of Bukkit, we get to choose what to use!
 More choice has never hurt developers so here's to choice!

-## Permissions
- * vault.admin
-   - Determines if a player should recieve the update notices

 ## License
 Copyright (C) 2011 Morgan Humes <morgan@lanaddict.com>